77th Annual Allstate Sugar Bowl ~ January 4, 2011**

 In a demonstration of how well things were unfolding for Ohio State, the Buckeyes scored on their first possession, going 74 yards in eight plays and getting OSU’s first points when Pryor took off on a 34-yard run, then when the Hogs’ Thomas Tramain forced a fumble, lost the ball at the 3.
 The ball bounced into the end zone where receiver Dane Sanzenbacher fell on it.

-Meanwhile, Ryan was putting the ball right on his wide-outs fingertips – where many were dropped, despite constant hounding by Heyward, whose daddy once played for the New Orleans Saints.
-Ryan did tie things up with a 17-yard pass to Joe Adams on the Hogs’ second series.
+Meanwhile, Mallet was putting the ball right on his wide-outs fingertips – where many were dropped, despite constant hounding by Heyward, whose daddy once played for the New Orleans Saints.
+Mallet managed to tie things up with a 17-yard pass to Joe Adams on the Hogs’ second series.

 The Buckeyes went on a tear, scoring 21 unanswered points on: a one-yard run by Herron after a seven-play, 68-yard drive; a 15-yard pass from Pryor to Sanzenbacher; and a 43-yard pass from Pryor to Posey with 1:59 to play in the half.